pcraciunoiu/embrangler_pelican/content/posts/2012-12-30-belated-birthday-resolutions.md

 __2011 Grade: B__<br>
 __2012 Grade: B__

 I'm about as happy with my performance of my time perspective as I was before.
 I still want to think further ahead.
-I would almost say __B+__, but that would be mostly to make myself feel better.
+I would almost say __B+__, but that would be to make myself feel better.

 Really, the reasons I am not an A here are:

 * I do not have much of an idea what I want to do in the next few years.
 * I don't plan ahead more than a few months, and even that pretty rarely.
 * I do not keep good track of where my time goes.

 The positives are:

 * I adapt very well to a change in schedule.
-* I commit to sticking to hobbies going forward (dancing, rock climbing, board skills).
+* I commit to sticking to hobbies (dancing, rock climbing, board skills).
 * I often stop to think about what is important in life.
-* Career-wise, I have been very focused on moving forward and finding fulfillment.
+* Career-wise, I have been very focused on learning and finding fulfillment.

 ### 2011.4 Use the power of choice